dhellmann/pymotw-3/source/select/index.rst

 Python's :func:`select` function is a direct interface to the underlying operating system implementation.
-It monitors sockets, open files, and pipes (anything with a :func:`fileno` method that returns a valid file descriptor) until they become readable or writable, or a communication error occurs.  :func:`select` makes it easier to monitor multiple connections at the same time, and is more efficient than writing a polling loop in Python using socket timeouts, because the
+It monitors sockets, open files, and pipes (anything with a :func:`fileno` method that returns a valid file descriptor) until they become readable or writable or a communication error occurs.  :func:`select` makes it easier to monitor multiple connections at the same time, and is more efficient than writing a polling loop in Python using socket timeouts, because the